GSA/digitalgov.gov/content/events/2020/04/2020-04-22-cloudgov-for-product-managers.md

 ## Presenter

 **Kara Reinsel** is the product manager for Cloud.gov.
 Previously, she was a product manager at 18F, where she partnered with and coached clients to help them transform their digital operations by building human-centered digital products.
-Before working for the federal government, Kara worked as a product lead and digital strategist at a variety of nonprofit and for-profit organizations including National 4-H Council, AARP, Wunderman, AOL, and McKinsey & Co.

 ---